sebjwallace/flow/README.md

 Schema is a front-end library for rendering object-literal components to the DOM.
 Object-literal components act as schemas that describe the HTML, CSS and JS that the component encapsulates.

+The original intention for Schema was to help organize the structure of a website with a standard data type - object-literal.
+Then using objects as components to compose larger components into pages.
+Although there are many frameworks available that offer component architecture, Schema aims to keep the development process light and fast.

 A component is simply an object literal, acting like a schematic for the DOM structure it describes.

 ```javascript